-<28> Seven mighty male yetis sit down in a semi-circle in front of you to listen to your explanation.
-If you still have any charges in the Torque of Wizard Speech, you are able to tell them the Legend of how Lerotra'hh met the dragon Vvvarrr and won personal immortality by gaining seven drops of the dragon's blood.
+<28> Seven mighty male yet is sit down in a semi-circle in front of you to listen to your explanation.
+If you still have any charges in the Torque of Wizard Speech, you tell them the Legend of how Lerotra'hh met the dragon Vvvarrr and won personal immortality by gaining seven drops of the dragon's blood.
 You explain that you have overcome great obstacles simply to meet the dragon and ask if you can do the same.
 The yetis don't seem to really understand the concept of immortality, but they understand that you want a great favor from the dragon.
 When you mention the dragon's blood they get excited and begin to hoot and pound the ground with their mighty fists, but you manage to calm them down.
 When you have finished, they break into a storm of conversation among themselves.
 Even knowing the Wizard Speech at the moment, it is hard for you to follow everything they are saying.
 In the end, they take a vote on whether to help you or not.

-You must now attempt 7 saving rolls on your Charisma attribute.
-If you have a Talent like Persuasion or Bargaining, you may use that in place of your Charisma attribute.
-Start with a level 1 saving roll, and then work all the way up to level 7.
-Each saving roll made is a vote in your favor, each one missed is a vote against you.
+You must now attempt 7 Saving Rolls on your Charisma attribute.
+If you have a Talent like Persuasion or Bargaining, you may use that along with your Charisma attribute.
+Start with a level 1 Saving Roll, and then work all the way up to level 7.
+Each Saving Roll made is a vote in your favor, each one missed is a vote against you.

 If you have a majority of yetis on your side, then go to <48>.
 If you have a minority on your side, go to <47>.
-If you missed all 7 saving rolls, than go to <46>.
+If you missed all 7 Saving Rolls, than go to <46>.